 Social media has been around for a while now and is gaining momentum.
 It showing no signs of slowing down.
-More and more schools are using social media for marketing purposes, interacting with their audience and much more!
+More and more schools are using social media for marketing, interacting with their audience, improving parental engagement and much more!

 The opportunity for educators is that you can share special events, celebrate student accomplishments and moments from the school day.
 For schools specifically, social media can be used to increase engagement with parents.
 It can also powerfully impact productivity.
 If you're a Schudio school website software client you are able to share news, events, and blogs neatly with ease using the social share icons within the software.
 This means you are able to write content once and share it across multiple platforms in just a couple of clicks!